Risk assessment: Shipping industry

-In July 2010, shipping companies agreed to use standardized procedures in order to assess risk in key shipboard operations.
+In July 2010, shipping companies agreed to use standardized procedures to assess risk in key shipboard operations.
 These procedures were implemented as part of the amended International Safety Management Code.

 Underwater diving

 Formal risk assessment is a required component of most professional dive planning, but the format and methodology may vary.
 Consequences of an incident due to an identified hazard are generally chosen from a small number of standardised categories, and probability is estimated based on statistical data on the rare occasions when it is available, and on a best guess estimate based on personal experience and company policy in most cases.
 A simple risk matrix is often used to transform these inputs into a level of risk, generally expressed as unacceptable, marginal or acceptable.
 If unacceptable, measures must be taken to reduce the risk to an acceptable level, and the outcome of the risk assessment must be accepted by the affected parties before a dive commences.
 Higher levels of risk may be acceptable in special circumstances, such as military or search and rescue operations when there is a chance of recovering a survivor.
 Diving supervisors are trained in the procedures of hazard identification and risk assessment, and it is part of their planning and operational responsibility.
 Both health and safety hazards must be considered.
 Several stages may be identified.
-There is risk assessment done as part of the diving project planning, on site risk assessment which takes into account the specific conditions of the day, and dynamic risk assessment which is ongoing during the operation by the members of the dive team, particularly the supervisor and the working diver.
+There is a risk assessment done as part of the diving project planning, an on-site risk assessment which takes into account the specific conditions of the day, and dynamic risk assessment which is ongoing during the operation by the members of the dive team, particularly the supervisor and the working diver.

 In recreational scuba diving, the extent of risk assessment expected of the diver is relatively basic and is included in the pre-dive checks.
 Several mnemonics have been developed by diver certification agencies to remind the diver to pay some attention to risk, but the training is rudimentary.
 Diving service providers are expected to provide a higher level of care for their customers, and diving instructors and divemasters are expected to assess risk on behalf of their customers and warn them of site-specific hazards and the competence considered appropriate for the planned dive.
 Technical divers are expected to make a more thorough assessment of risk, but as they will be making an informed choice for a recreational activity, the level of acceptable risk may be considerably higher than that permitted for occupational divers under the direction of an employer.